Sejad Salihović

-Sejad Salihović (/bs/; born 8 October 1984) is a Bosnian professional manager and a former player who currently serves as the assistant coach for 1899 Hoffenheim II.
+Sejad Salihović (/bs/; born 8 October 1984) is a Bosnian professional football manager and former player who is currently an assistant coach for the Bosnia and Herzegovina national U21 team.
 He spent most of his career playing for 1899 Hoffenheim in the German Bundesliga.
 He also played for Hertha BSC, Beijing Renhe, St. Gallen and Hamburger SV.

 For eight years, from 2007 to 2015, Salihović played for the Bosnia and Herzegovina national team, earning 47 caps and scoring 4 goals for the team.
 He represented the nation at their first major tournament, the 2014 FIFA World Cup.

 Club career

 Early career

 Salihović began his career in the youth teams of lower-league sides Minerva Berlin and Hertha Zehlendorf.
 In the 2000–01 season, he was transferred to Hertha BSC, where he played for the U17 and U19 teams before eventually entering the reserve team in 2003.

 Hertha BSC

 Salihović was promoted to the first team in 2004.
 He made his professional debut in a Bundesliga match against Hamburger SV on 26 September 2004, which ended in a 1–2 defeat.